What Is Gum Boil: [Causes, Treatment, and Prevention]

 When to See a Dentist?

 Gum boil treatment by your dentist can save your life!
-Gum boils are considered a dental emergency, and if left untreated can be determinantal to your overall health.
+Gum boils are considered a dental emergency, and if left untreated can be detrimental to your overall health.
 At Gentle Dental, we offer accessible, affordable, and exceptional emergency dental care to address any of your dental concerns.
 Our team of dental professionals will determine the best treatment to address the gum boil and alleviate your pain and any associated symptoms.

 Conclusion